This is a 3 axis or a 5 axis CNC machine! You might have heard someone saying this. Ever wondered what is meant by 3, 4, or a 5 axis CNC machine?

 - Cutting sharp edges

-Mostly, the workpiece will get rotated to facilitate the cutting process around the B-axis.
+Mostly, the workpiece will get rotated to facilitate the cutting process around the A-axis.
+4-axis milling is implemented when holes and cut-outs must be made around a cylinder or the side of a piece.

 Applications of 4 axis CNC machine